yrahul3910/raise/docs/learners.md

 | `SVM` and `BiasedSVM`          | `c`, `kernel`, `degree`, `k`, `sigma` |
 | `DecisionTree`                 | `splitter`, `criterion`               |
 | `TextDeepLearner`              | `max_words`, `max_len`, `n_layers`    |

+There is also a `feedforward_torch` module in `learners` that is currently experimental.
+The goal of this is to implement the same functionality as `FeedforwardDL`, but using PyTorch instead of Keras over TensorFlow.
+This module also exports a `FeedforwardDL` object with the same parameters, but some of them are currently not functional, as this is experimental.
+For an example of usage, see the [RayTune example](./raise_utils/examples/raytune.py).